mykeels/toddler-games/README.md

 # Toddler Games

-A collection of educational games for toddlers.
+This codebase represents a collection of educational games for toddlers called "Toddler Games".
+It's a React-based web application that includes several interactive games designed to help toddlers learn various concepts.

+Here's some games included:

 - [Find and Tap](./src/FindAndTap/README.md): A game where toddlers identify and tap on specific letters, numbers, or objects on the screen.